brewster1134/atrackt/README.md

     # do stuff to the object and send it somewhere
 ```

-Typically just creating a send method for you to manually track objects is not enough.
+Typically just creating a send method to manually track objects is not enough.
 Normally you want to bind a whole bunch of elements to an event _(or events)_ to track.

-You can accomplish this by calling the `bindEvents` method. an events object.
-The method accepts click events as the key, and an array of jquery selectors as the values.
-Any matching selectors will be bound and tracked when that event fires.
+You can accomplish this by calling the `bindEvents` method on you plugin.
+The method accepts an object with the event type as the key, and an array of jquery selectors as the values.
+Any matching selectors will be automatically bound and tracked when that event fires.

 ```coffee
 Atrackt.plugins['testPlugin'].bindEvents